Brendan Doherty: Law enforcement career

 At the age of 21, Doherty joined the ranks of the Rhode Island State Police as a uniform trooper.
 Doherty was promoted through the ranks to that of captain.
 In November 2002, he was appointed the force's executive officer, which is the second highest-ranking position in the Rhode Island State Police.
 In August 2004, having served for 24 years, Doherty retired with the rank of major.
 While serving in the police he earned a bachelor of arts degree in criminology from Roger Williams University and later a master's degree in criminal justice from Anna Maria College.
 During his law enforcement career he earned 24 commendations for outstanding police work.

 After retiring from the police force, Doherty worked from 2004 through to 2007 as the director of public safety at Roger Williams University.
 In April 2007 Doherty returned to the Rhode Island State Police and was sworn in as the 11th superintendent of the force, holding the rank of Colonel and responsible for supervising the activities of 350 sworn and civilian personnel with an 80 million dollar budget.
-In 2009, in addition to his position as Superintent of the state police, legislation was passed appointing Doherty to become the first Commissioner of Public Safety for the state overseeing the Rhode Island State Fire Marshal, E 911, Capitol Police, Municipal Police Academy and RI Grants Administration Office.
+In 2009, in addition to his position as Superintendent of the state police, legislation was passed appointing Doherty to become the first Commissioner of Public Safety for the state overseeing the Rhode Island State Fire Marshal, E 911, Capitol Police, Municipal Police Academy and RI Grants Administration Office.
 Doherty served from April 2007 until his retirement in April 2011.